 At twice the size of the Magic Kingdom, Epcot is a sizable park filled with limitless opportunities for adventure.
 Once known as the Experimental Prototype Community of Tomorrow, Epcot is organized in two separate sections.
 Future World is themed to highlight new ideas and innovations in technology, communications, and the natural sciences.
 World Showcase, the other wonderful half of Epcot, highlights the culture, cuisine, and architecture of 11 distinct countries situated around the picturesque lagoon.
 A quick glance at an Epcot map show a lot of exciting attractions, restaurants, and characters to squeeze in.
 If you’re visiting during one of the Festivals, there’s even more excitement awaiting you.
 Start off your day at Epcot with a great plan and a good pair of shoes, and the memories will be priceless.
 Here are a few solid tips to get you started on your next visit to this place filled with creativity, wonder, beauty, and thrills.

-1. The right time for Spaceship Earth.
+1. The right time for Spaceship Earth

 Spaceship Earth interactively tells the history of communications inside the gigantic geodesic silver sphere.
 The line grows when the park first opens since it’s situated right at the entrance to the park.
 A smart idea is to save your FastPass+ and take a trip through time in the late afternoon when most guests are in other areas of Epcot or getting ready for dinner.

 Who doesn’t want a picture with a favorite character or beautiful princess?
 The character meet-and-greets are scattered throughout the park, but lines form pretty quickly.
 Luckily, there are a few other options to get that great remembrance of your visit.
-Visit the Character Spot in Future World for an air-conditioned visit with favorite Disney friends like Mickey, Minnie, Goofy, and Pluto.
+Visit the Character Spot in Future World for an air-conditioned visit with favorite Disney friends like Mickey, Minnie, and Goofy.
 If you want to meet a princess, consider dining at the Akershus Royal Banquet Hall.
 Located in Norway, this table service restaurant lets you meet several of the popular princesses like Cinderella, Belle, Aurora, Ariel, or Jasmine.
 A recent addition to Norway is the Royal Sommerhus.
 This is home to none other than Anna and Elsa from Frozen, who meet guests all day for photo opportunities.

 3. Take it slow.
 Epcot is a deceptively big park.